MicrosoftDocs/sql-docs/docs/relational-databases/search/query-with-full-text-search.md

 ##  <a name="Additional_Considerations"></a> Case, stopwords, language, and thesaurus

- When you write full-text queries, you can also specify the following options.
+ When you write full-text queries, you can also specify the following options:

 -   **Case sensitivity**.
 Full-text search queries are case-insensitive.
 However, in Japanese, there are multiple phonetic orthographies in which the concept of orthographic normalization is akin to case insensitivity (for example, kana = insensitivity).
 This type of orthographic normalization is not supported.